Last updated on November 5th, 2021

 The FBAR, or Foreign Bank Account Report, is a form on which you report any foreign financial accounts you hold or have power over.
 It is required once the total value of these financial accounts have a combined value of over $10,000 at any time during the year.

 Form 8938 is a separate form used to report foreign financial assets.
 Mutual funds, foreign pensions, stocks, bonds, loans, and other investments are all reported on Form 8938.

 The specific tax forms that expats need depend on the individual situation.
 Speak to an experienced expat tax accountant.
 (Don’t rely on DIY tax software – many situations applicable to expats are labeled “this is uncommon” and often lack specific instructions.)

 6. Do I need to pay state taxes if I live overseas?

-State taxes for expats vary depending on the state that you were a resident of before moving abroad.
+State taxes for expats vary depending on the state where you resided before moving abroad.